Denver Nursing Home Abuse And Neglect Lawyers

 The Red Flags: Common Warning Signs Of Nursing Home Abuse And Neglect

 It can be difficult to know when loved ones are being abused or neglected in nursing homes.
-This is especially in light of the facts that victims may be reluctant or unable to report what is happening.
+This is especially in light of the fact that victims may be reluctant or unable to report what is happening.

 For instance, while some residents may fear retaliation (or may not want to get their abusers in trouble), others may suffer from health issues (like dementia) that impair their ability to report the abuse or neglect they are suffering.

 This makes it essential to be aware of the common signs of nursing home abuse or neglect, which can include (but may not be limited to) residents displaying:

 - New injuries that seem to have unknown or inexplicable causes

 - Increased fatigue or lethargy that isn’t explained by known health impairments

 - Increased anxiety levels (especially if or when certain staff, residents or visitors are nearby)

 What To Do If You Suspect Nursing Home Abuse